Are you sure you want to close the chat?Chat will be closed and the chat history will be cleared.

 5. On the DNS Settings page, select the "Dynadot DNS" setting from the top drop-down menu.

-7. If you have an Email Server or MX Record available for your domain email, enter in the hostname and the priority (otherwise known as distance) in the subsequent text boxes.
-You can also specify subdomain A records, CNAME records, SRV records, and TXT records.
+7. If you have an Email Server or MX Record available for your domain email, enter the priority (otherwise known as distance) and the hostname in the subsequent text boxes.

 Please be aware that it might take some time for your name server changes to propagate.